Sunses-hub/EEE485_StatisticalLearningAndDataAnalysis/README.md

 Author : Mehmet Berk Şahin

 This is a term project of EEE 485 - Statistical Learning and Data Analytics course, which is given in Bilkent University.
+Three machine learning algorithms were implemented from scratch to predict the results of the soccer games correctly.
+These algorithms are Principal Component Analysis, Logistic Regression, and Feed-forward Neural Network.
+Python and NumPy were used in the design.

 Here are some useful material :

 1. You can find the report at Report.pdf.
 2. Source code is code.py.